quynhnn89/An-Efficient-Multilinear-Optimization-Framework-for-Hypergraph-Matching/README.md

   publisher={IEEE}
 }

-Should you find any problem using this code, please feel free to contact me at quynh@cs.uni-saarland.de
+Should you find any problem using the code, please feel free to contact me at quynh@cs.uni-saarland.de
 ============================================
 1. INSTALLATION
         - run 'compile.m' to compile all C-MEX files